Canvas inputs can be created by using the associated import dialog button.

 Any brushes can be selected by clicking on their thumbnail displayed in the brushes list

-The bundled brushes data is specifically encoded for monophonic usage, all the pixels data is encoded inside the alpha channel, using the alpha channel as R/G/B output in the fragment shader to display a drawing made of those brushes is thus mandatory.
+The bundled brushes data is encoded as monophonic, all the pixels data is encoded inside the alpha channel, using the alpha channel as R/G/B output in the fragment shader to display a drawing made of those brushes is thus mandatory.